United Nations High Commissioner for Refugees: Goodwill ambassadors

+UNHCR is also represented by a number of UNHCR Goodwill Ambassadors, prominent public figures who use their influence and platforms to advocate for refugees.
+Some former or present representatives include Barbara Hendricks, Angelina Jolie, Khaled Hosseini, Adel Emam and Yao Chen.

 Controversies

 The 1994–1995 repatriation of Rohingyans

 According to some scholars, with time UNHCR left an initial preference for asylum and resettlement policies, tending to prefer repatriation measures of refugees instead.
 Sometimes, this might have led the agency's bureaucratic apparatus to adopt pathological behaviours.

-An example of the latter might be considered the handling of the 1995 Rohingyan crisis.
+An example of the latter, according to Barnett and Finnemore, was the handling of the 1995 Rohingyan crisis.
 At the time, thousands of Rohingyans were fleeing Burma (or Myanmar), seeking shelter in UNHCR camps in Bangladesh.
-According to some, UNHCR has been decisive in promoting the repatriation of refugees, although NGOs on the field and the UN were skeptical about better political and security conditions in Burma.
+According to some, UNHCR has been decisive in promoting the repatriation of refugees, although Non-Governmental Organizations on the field and the UN were skeptical about better political and security conditions in Burma.

-Also, controversies arose on the methods with which the UNHCR staff was conducting surveys in the camps to establish if refugees were willing to move back to Burma or not.
+Also, controversies arose on the methods with which the UNHCR staff was conducting surveys in the camps to establish whether refugees were willing to move back to Burma or not.

+Sexual exploitation in the aid sector in West Africa

+Widespread sexual exploitation of refugee children by aid workers and peacekeepers in (Liberia, Guinea and Sierra Leone) came to light through a joint UNHCR/Save the Children UK report.
+These findings, discovered unexpectedly during a broader assessment documented 67 allegations implicating 40 aid agencies and several peacekeeping battalions, often involving humanitarian workers and peacekeepers exchanging small quantities of aid for sex with children.

+High Commissioner Ruud Lubbers was criticised for his handling this.
+He publicly dismissed the findings, discredited the authors and downplayed the abuses.
+In an interview on 8 May 2002, he denied the problem even after the network’s own research corroborated the allegations, describing some exploitative relationships as "romances".